imgag/ngs-bits/README.md

 Changes already implemented in GIT master for next release:

+* none so far

+Changes in release 2019_07:

-* BedAnnotateFromBed: Updated interface which is way more configurable.
+* BedAnnotateFromBed: Updated interface to make the output more configurable.
+* SomaticQC: Updated tumor mutation burden calculation.
 * several minor changes and bug fixes.

-Changes in release 2019_05:

-* SeqPurge: Fixed bug that caused SeqPurge not to terminate if a data-related error occurred.
-* PERsim: Fixed minor bug (end coordinate below zero).
-* SampleSimilarity: Fixed minor bug (in BAM mode, overlap variant count is now correct).

 For older releases see the [releases page](https://github.com/imgag/ngs-bits/releases).